 With a full range of age categories from Peewee to plus 65, Para and freestyle, British Taekwondo Poomsae offer coaching, seminars and training sessions throughout the country.

-Advice can be sort, and questions answered by contacting the Chair (Derek Sumner) at any time.
+Advice can be sort, and questions answered by contacting membership services at any time.

 As well as being a required technical element to both Dan and Kup gradings, like Kyorugi (Sparring) Poomsae is also a competitive discipline of Taekwondo.